voldemozzerella/voldemozzerella.github.io/index.md

 ---
 layout: page
-title: "Pusti Jesrani"
+title: "about me"
 ---

-Hi ! i'm pusti, a junior studying computer science and data science at uw madison. i love blending art and code—finding creative ways to solve problems while crafting designs that are both functional and beautiful.
+Hi ! i'm pusti, a junior studying computer science and data science at uw madison. here’s a bit more about me:

-## my classes at uw madison
+I enjoy diving deep into low-level programming and systems design, understanding how things work at their core, and optimizing for performance.
+I’m passionate about working on creative projects, from coding interactive applications to designing sleek user interfaces.

-  a consise list of all classes i have taken as a cs & ds major at uw madison.
+I'm excited to be a new coo-rd at the [Undergraduate Project Lab](https://pages.github.com/) this spring, and the VP at [sheepshead club](https://uwmadisonsheepshead.notion.site/UW-Madison-Sheepshead-Homepage-67ff4fe0ce934d428f2e63c8ef0c6220)!
+I also love art, cooking and visually aesthetic games.